-The philosophical discourse on technology cannot be ended simply by providing the evidences of technological advantages for the human evolution.
-It is notable the technological revolution and the human evolution are inextricable.
-Both of them co-endeavor to define the meaning of humanity regardless the on-going debate of it.
-While human beings eagerly wish to embark on inter-galactic journeys, invent new life-forms-like, such as cyborgs; create artificial realities; and establish new technological worlds ‒which ultimately could reach a singularity of technology, their understanding on the human nature is transformed as well.
+The philosophical discourse on technology cannot be ended simply by providing evidence of technological advantages for human evolution.
+It is notable the technological revolution and human evolution are inextricable, and, later we will show, with metaphysics.
+Both of them co-endeavor to define the meaning of humanity regardless of the on-going debate of it.
+While human beings eagerly wish to embark on intergalactic journeys, invent new life-forms-like, such as cyborgs; create artificial realities; and establish new technological worlds ‒which ultimately could reach a singularity of technology, their understanding on the human nature is transformed as well.
 Those are the epic and vital side of technology.

 By contrast, instead of being aware of the original revelation, current technological revelation approaches the world as a stock or a standing-reserve, meaning keeping to be taken, stored, and exploited.
 The revelation is called enframing and its character is setting-upon and ordering the stock of natural resources.
 Technology at the nuclear power plants, for example, shows the way in which the modern men enframe nature to generate electricity.
-At this position, Heidegger does metaphysicalize technology to accomplish a critical result, breaking instrumental and anthropological framing of technology so as to disclose increasingly the creative possibilities to living with the world, something more like primordial-relation with technology.
-In effect, we obtain a new understanding on the trait of technology, our relation with it, and, possibly, how we should deal with it.
-Heidegger’s legacy on revelation significantly open a new ontological insight on the way technology relate to environment.
+At this position, Heidegger does metaphysicalized technology to accomplish a critical result, breaking instrumental and anthropological framing of technology so as to disclose increasingly the creative possibilities to living with the world, something more like primordial-relation with technology.
+In effect, we obtain a new understanding of the trait of technology, our relation with it, and, possibly, how we should deal with it.
+Heidegger’s legacy on revelation significantly opens a new ontological insight on the way technology relates to the environment.

-Another significant example is Don Ihde, founder of post-phenomenology and technoscience, discussing numerous issues as regards science-technology relation.
-For Ihde, science cannot grow and improve in the failing of technology as the instrumentation.
-He discover four phenomenological basic relations inside technological employment, namely 1) embodiment relations; 2) hermeneutic relations; 3) alterity relations; and 3) background relations[iii], which, in the end, could help us explain the hidden dimension and the power of technology in our social-cultural context.
+Another significant example is Don Ihde, founder of post-phenomenology and technoscience, discussing numerous issues as regards science-technology relations.
+For Ihde, science cannot grow and improve in the failure of technology as the instrumentation.
+He discovers four phenomenological basic relations inside technological employment, namely 1) embodiment relations; 2) hermeneutic relations; 3) alterity relations; and 3) background relations[iii], which, in the end, could help us explain the hidden dimension and the power of technology in our social-cultural context.
 Following Ihde, we could know, aside from being a tool or mode of revealing, technology pervades into our everyday lives and, authentically, afflicts it.

-Pantechnikon, which for me is deterministic and monistic in the singularity, has two essential phases: the anthropogenic and the autogenic[v], which is believed by Skrbina as a ‘reversal’.
-The first phase, anthropogenic phase, technological determinism was commenced when humans learned how to control fire and create simple tools.
-In this time, tools were created to serve humans purpose in developing civilization.
-However, the next phase, the autogenic phase, which has not been realized yet, but will arrive soon, is the time when technological devices and gadgets, ranging from self-aware computer, nano-machines, and even innovation from biotechnology will serve their own purpose rather than human being.
+Pantechnicon, which for me is deterministic and monistic in the singularity, has two essential phases: the anthropogenic and the autogenic[v], which is believed by Skrbina as a ‘reversal’.
+In the first phase, the anthropogenic phase, technological determinism was commenced when humans learned how to control fire and create simple tools.
+In this time, tools were created to serve humans’ purpose in developing civilization.
+However, the next phase, the autogenic phase, which has not been realized yet, but will arrive soon, is the time when technological devices and gadgets, ranging from self-aware computers, nano-machines, and even innovation from biotechnology will serve their own purpose rather than a human being.
 Technology will become self-augmenting, self-evolving, and autonomous.
 This turning point will make humanity into machine raw materials or servants of technology.

 [ii] Martin Heidegger, The Question Concerning Technology, and Other Essays, trans.
 William Lovitt (New York: HarperCollins Publishers, 2013).